Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 learning a lot of fun and I anticipate that you will also find it exciting and effective!

-I must move several of the CMPSC 302 course activities to an online venue so as to ensure that I keep you as safe as is possible and that we all comply with the official state and CDC guidelines concerning, for instance, the occupancy level of our classroom space and the number of feet between each person who is inside of the classroom.
+Importantly, please note that it will never be possible for more than half of the class to meet in the classroom to which we were assigned.
+As such, I must move several of the CMPSC 302 course activities to an online venue so as to ensure that I keep you as safe as is possible and that we all comply with the official state and CDC guidelines concerning, for instance, the occupancy level of our classroom space and the number of feet between each person who is inside of the classroom.
 While this may not be ideal, it is an absolute necessity.